 Loos, Charles (Biomass Power Generation, Plant Operations, Project Development, Environmental Permitting)

-Charles has 35 years of experience in the power industry, including extensive work in the field and overseas.
+Charles has a B.S., Mechanical Engineering from the University of California at Irvine and is a Registered Professional Engineer (Mechanical) in the State of California.
+He has 35 years of experience in the power industry, including extensive work in the field and overseas.
 He has deep skills in engineering, operations management, startup, project development and environmental permitting.
 He has held senior-level engineering management positions at power development companies where he was responsible for the EPC contracting process.
 Whether a wood-fired project in timberland, or an industrial cogeneration plant, Charles excels at judging the suitability of a proposed power plant site, with due consideration for technical, operational and environmental factors.